-It’s an understandable question, considering how important credit is to almost all of your financial decisions.
+It’s an understandable question, considering how important your credit score and credit report are to almost all of your financial decisions.
 Your credit report includes financial information about your credit history.
 Lenders report your bill payments to Canada's credit bureaus, who update your credit report on a monthly basis.
 Missed or late payments are also reported, and this negative information is added to your credit report.
-Every time your credit report is updated, your credit score is likely to change as well.
+Every time your credit report is updated, your credit score may change as well.

 You might be concerned about how long information stays on your report and how it will affect your credit score.
 You might wonder if lenders will see this information when they review your loan application, or if negative information on your credit report will impact your ability to find a rental apartment (landlords like to see a printed copy of your credit report).

 If you’re wondering when something will come off of your report, there are set time frames for items like bankruptcies and collections that Equifax (the credit bureau we pull your report from) has put in place.
 In general, most negative information is deleted from your file 6 years from the date of last activity.

 What if I see something on my report that shouldn’t be there?

 Want to see your Equifax Credit Report?